Horse Trailer Repair: Floor Boards

 There is a huge variety of products that a floor can be constructed with.
 Some are safe, others are down right unacceptable for a trailer that will transport horses or any livestock.

-This hub will provide detailed instructions on replacing floor boards.
-The trailer we are replacing the floor boards on his a goose neck or sometimes called a stock trailer.
+You will find detailed instructions on replacing the floorboards, also referred to as planks.
+The trailer we are replacing the floorboards on his an old, steel, gooseneck, with a wood/plank floor.
+This type of trailer is also called a stock trailer.

 Replacing the boards is a straightforward task.
-It does take some muscle; the boards are heavy, removal of the old ones can be somewhat difficult, placing the new ones is not as difficult as removing the old ones.
+It does take some muscle; the boards are heavy, removal of the old ones can be somewhat difficult, placing the new ones is not as difficult as removing the old ones, but they do take some adjusting which may include a sledge, or other heavy hammer.

 Gather Your Tools and Equipment